OpenValue-D/angular-basic-training/README.md

-# OvAngularBasic

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.3.
+# OpenValue Angular Basic Training

+This repository contains the training materials for the [Angular Basic Training by OpenValue](https://openvalue.training/).

+## Prerequesites:

+-

 ## Development server